th2-net/th2-common-j/README.md

 ## Release notes
 * (2.18.0) - Extended Utility classes
   * Added the toTreeTable method to convert message/message filter to event data
-  * Added the Event.exception method to add exception with all causes to the body data as series of messages
+  * Added the Event.exception method to add exception with all the causes to the body data, as a series of messages
 * (2.17.2) - fix bug with filtering messages by `message_type`
 * (2.17.0) - added toProtoEvent(EventID) and toProtoEvents(EventID) overloads into the Event class
 * (2.15.0) - tries to load log4j.properties files from sources in order: '/var/th2/config', '/home/etc', configured path via cmd, default configuration